NCSU-CSC510/Bad-Smells/README.md

 In this feature we analyzed the commit data for each project on a week basis.
 The idea was to determine the commit ditribution over the project timelines.

 ***Results :***
 The following is the link to data collected.
-There three different sheets for each project.
+There are three different sheets for each project.
 * [Commit Distribution](Data/Commit%20Distribution.xlsx)

 **2. No passenger**